 Many plant species and foods have been lost.
 The scarcity of wildlife threatens Indigenous people, and younger generations no longer fulfill their role of producing food in the cultivation areas called ajas.

-Investing in women’s economic empowerment by creating opportunities for Indigenous women to share in the monetary benefits through building social enterprises is essential.
+Investing in women’s economic empowerment by creating opportunities for Indigenous women to share in the monetary benefits through the development of social enterprises is essential.

 Fundación Wakani was born from the experience and partnership with The Waterbearers, an international organization.
-Together, they are tackling the pressing issues of safe drinking water access, protecting water sources, respecting cultural differences, and creating economic opportunities for women in the Ecuadorian Amazon.
+Together, they are addressing the pressing issues of access to safe drinking water, protecting water sources, respecting cultural differences, and creating economic opportunities for women in the Ecuadorian Amazon.

 The Achuar Women’s Association of Agroecological Producers (ARAK) and the Achuar Nationality of Ecuador (NAE) formed a strategic alliance to discuss how women can be stakeholders in their communities’ futures and protect water and the environment.